 For visitors looking for help travelling more regionally, the below apps can help navigate Adelaide’s regional bus services:

-Getting around Adelaide by car is an easy option and a good choice when you want to travel further out from the city centre.
+Getting around Adelaide by car is an easy option and a good choice when you want to travel further out from the city centre, like visiting Barossa Valley wineries or exploring McLarenvale's cellar doors or beyond.
 You can rent a car or use a combination of taxis and rideshare services.

 Adelaide has three major taxi service companies that can help you get around the city: Adelaide Independent Taxis, Suburban Taxis, and 13cabs.
 Taxis are convenient as you can hail one down from the street, or from a designated taxi rank location.
 Alternatively, book via phone, or by downloading the company’s app.